NavinPoonia/Chat-Application/README.md

 # Chat-Application
-Making A Multiple User Chat Application Using NodeJS Server And Web Socket.IO
+Creating A Multiple User Chat Application Using NodeJS Server And Web Socket.IO

 WebSocket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.
 A duplex communication system is a point-to-point system composed of two or more connected parties or devices that can communicate with one another in both directions, between client(browser) and server.